semgrep/bento/README.md

 If there are tools you'd like us to add, please let us know by creating an issue.

 ### Install Bento as a pre-commit hook
-Bento can install itself as a pre-commit hook, so it runs before each commit and blocks on failures.

 To install bento as a pre-commit hook, simply run:
 ```bash
 bento install-hook